v-Arma/a3g-framework-modules/README.md

 The modules are designed to sit in a folder appropriately named `modules` in the mission root directory.
 Example: `mymission.Takistan\modules\modulename`.
 That's because you may use quite a few of them, which would very quickly clutter up the mission root folder.

 #Contributing
 If you want to add your own module(s) or fix an existing one, fork this repository, make the changes and then make a pull request.
-See <wiki link> for contribution guidelines.
+See also [contribution guidelines](https://github.com/a3g/a3g-framework-modules/wiki/How-to-contribute).